-They are unworthy of our respect, them women, who chose another path; women who talk openly about sexuality, women who own their bodies, the no-moms.
+They are unworthy of our respect, those who chose another path, women who talk openly about sexuality, women who own their bodies, the no-moms.

 We don’t like them.
 We want Miss Perfection.
+Perfection has no voice; it’s a mannequin in a glass cage.
 So, we can abuse her over and over and over again, and she’ll be quiet.
-For perfection has no voice; it’s a mannequin in a glass cage.

 My country raised me to be like that.
 And I let it happen.
 It’s nothing that you see, you know?
 It’s a toxin in the air.
 Invisible to the eye.
 Lethal.

 You die little by little.
 Willingly.
 While they walk with blindfolds to not see reality, good girls all over the world:

 - Get STD and blame public spaces. – To hide the shame.

 - Abort fetuses from their married boyfriends. – For believing in lies.